apache/arrow-cookbook/java/source/io.rst

     INT_FIELD1    BOOL_FIELD2    BIGINT_FIELD5    CHAR_FIELD16    LIST_FIELD19
     103    true    10000000003    some char text      [1]

-ResultSet with Precision/Scale to VectorSchemaRoot Conversion
+Configuring numeric (decimal) precision and scale
 -------------------------------------------------------------

-There is a configuration about precision & scale for column data type needed (i.e. ``JdbcFieldInfo(Types.DECIMAL, /*precision*/ 20, /*scale*/ 7))``) but this configuration required exact matching of every row to the established scale for the column, and throws ``UnsupportedOperationException`` when there is a mismatch, aborting ResultSet processing,

-In this example we have BigInt data type configured on H2 Database, this is converted to (``/*scale*/0)`` by default, then we have a ``/*scale*/7`` configured on our code, this will be the error message for these differences: ``Caused by: java.lang.UnsupportedOperationException: BigDecimal scale must equal that in the Arrow vector: 0 != 7`` if not applying ``setBigDecimalRoundingMode``
+By default, the scale of any decimal values must exactly match the defined scale of the Arrow type of the column, or else an UnsupportedOperationException will be thrown with a message like ``BigDecimal scale must equal that in the Arrow vector``will be thrown during conversion.

+This can happen because Arrow infers the type from the ResultSet metadata, which is not accurate for all database drivers.
+The JDBC adapter lets you avoid this by either overriding the decimal scale, or by providing a RoundingMode via ``setBigDecimalRoundingMode`` to convert values to the expected scale.

+In this example, we have a BigInt column.
+By default, the inferred scale is 0.
+We override the scale to 7 and then set a RoundingMode to convert values to the given scale.

 .. testcode::